sudheerj/javascript-interview-questions/README.md

 195. ### What is the purpose of seal method

-     The **Object.seal()** method is used seal an object, by preventing new properties from being added to it and marking all existing properties as non-configurable.
+     The **Object.seal()** method is used to seal an object, by preventing new properties from being added to it and marking all existing properties as non-configurable.
 But values of present properties can still be changed as long as they are writable.
 Let's see the below example to understand more about seal() method

      ```javascript
       const object = {